sudo-rickroll/EVA/S10/README.md

 This folder contains the end to end steps followed to train the CIFAR10 Dataset using the RESNET18 Module.
 It contains Albumentation transforms and GradCam implementation for the same.
+It also makes use of an LR Finder to find the best LR for the model and makes use of ReduceLROnPlateau to reduce LR by a factor of 0.1 when the training stagnates.

 The folder contains 10 files: